arkivanov/MVIKotlin/docs/time_travel.md

 ### Using the IntelliJ IDEA plugin

 The IntelliJ IDEA plugin can be used directly from the IDE.
-By default it uses `adb` to connect to Android apps.
+By default, it uses `adb` to connect to Android apps.
 However, you can switch to a TCP connection in the settings, so it could also connect to JVM and Darwin/Apple apps.

 #### How to install